digipolisgent/api-guidelines/StatusCodes.md

 ## Complete list of Status Codes
 A full list of HTTP Status Codes with explanation and related RFC specs can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

-## Common used codes within Digipolis
+## Commonly used codes within Digipolis
-This is a list of common used status codes that should be handled correctly by clients consuming services approved by the Digipolis REST API Guidelines Working Group.
+This is a list of commonly used status codes that should be handled correctly by clients consuming services approved by the Digipolis REST API Guidelines Working Group.

-Each API method should preferably document the status codes that can be returned in the Swagger documentation.
+Each API method SHOULD preferably document the status codes that can be returned in the Swagger documentation.

 ### 2xx (Successful)
 The request was successfully received, understood, and accepted.